 Mary Rose Mamey, PhD, MA

-- As a research assistant professor in the USC Suzanne Dworak-Peck School of Social Work, Rhoades collaborates with several prominent faculty exploring a wide range of research endeavors focused on improving the health of vulnerable populations.
+- Harmony is a Research Associate Professor at the USC Suzanne Dworak-Peck School of Social Work.
+Rhoades collaborates with several prominent faculty exploring a wide range of research endeavors focused on improving the health of vulnerable populations.
 She holds a PhD in Sociology and an MS in Epidemiology, and her research interests include HIV prevention, sexual health, homelessness, sexual and gender minority populations, and suicide prevention.

 Doni P. Whitsett, PhD Social Work Professor